speedshi/MALMI/README.md

 ## Installation

-We suggest to create and work in a new environment for MALMI.
+We suggest to create and work in a new python environment for MALMI.
 The installation is done via Anaconda.
 For more information see [conda](https://docs.conda.io/en/latest/).

 Currently **MALMI** utilize EQTransformer as ML engine and loki as migration engine.
 So the two software should be installed first.
 We will guide you step by step to install all these packages.